 To help steer you to the best choices, we spent the past few months testing the latest available models of a range of TVs, from 43 to 85 inches.
 After many hours bingeing our favorite shows and movies in the name of research, comparing aspect ratios and display quality, and testing the smarts of each model, we found that these three TVs rose to the top.

 Best smart TV overall: TCL 6-Series

-TCL’s 6-Series has gone up in price since we last looked at it (prices start at $899.99 for a 55-inch TV), but with a great user interface and an immersive picture powered by QLED and Mini LED technology, it remains our overall recommendation even for a bit more money.
+TCL’s 6-Series has a great user interface and an immersive picture powered by QLED and Mini LED technology, it remains our overall recommendation.

 It all starts with a killer smart interface, courtesy of TCL baking the brains of a Roku streaming box into the 6-Series.
 It’s the same three-box-wide grid with a list on the side that acts as your entry point into streaming.
 You get instant access to thousands of streaming services, including HBO Max, Peacock, Netflix, Disney+, YouTube, Hulu and Apple TV+.